 This test investigates the impact of modifying ALF syntax at APS and CTU levels, and the impact of modifying ALF RDO criterion.

 In Test 5.1a, ALF RDO criterion (D+λR) is relaxed using a decreased lambda value for luma component.
-That modification is limited to frames with temporal ID higher than zero, so the test has no impact to all intra and low-delay configurations.
+This modification is limited to pictures with the temporal ID higher than zero, so the test has no impact on all intra and low-delay configurations.

 In Test 5.1b, ALF APS syntax is modified for the coding of filter coefficients and luma filter indices.
-The two signalled exp-Golomb orders are replaced by the index of a look-up table that specifies an exp-Golomb order for each coefficient.
+The two signalled Exp-Golomb orders are replaced by the index of a look-up table that specifies the Exp-Golomb order for each coefficient.
 Exp-Golomb order LUTs depend on the filter coefficients precision.
 For the luma filter indices, a filter index predictor is introduced that consists of the value of the previous filter index in the mapping list.
 The predictor for the first index in the list is set equal to zero.

-In Test 5.1c, ALF CTU-level syntax is modified as follows: APS indices and filter indices are signalled from a list of indices from the neighbouring CTUs.
+In Test 5.1c, ALF CTU-level syntax is modified as follows: APS and filter indices are signalled from a list of indices from the neighbouring CTUs.

 Test 5.1d: Test 5.1b + Test 5.1c.